Americans with Disabilities Act (ADA) Paratransit Eligibility

-When you arrive at the golden age of sixty (60) years old, or are the spouse of a sixty year old, you're considered an eligible senior citizen for curb-to-curb trips.
-Completion of our application is required to provide safe and appropriate transportation service and to obtain statistical information required for our grants from the State of Alaska, Division of Senior and Disability Services, and the Federal Transit Administration.
+When you arrive at the golden age of sixty (60) years old, or are the spouse of a sixty year old, you're considered eligible for Senior Citizens Transportation.
+Completion of the AnchorRIDES application is required to provide safe and appropriate transportation services and to obtain statistical information required for our grants from the State of Alaska, Division of Senior and Disability Services, and the Federal Transit Administration.

 After the completed application form is received, we will enter the information into our computerized scheduling system.
 A letter of eligibility and Rider Guide will be mailed.

 Choice Medicaid Home and Community Based Waiver Eligibility